 - Protecting the sensitive information e.g., not just data, also meta-data, relationships, timing, whether a user participated in a system, etc. - Quantifying privacy is very hard

-There is no "one solution fits all" metric for privacy, measuring privacy can be computationally intractable, etc.
+There is no cure-all metric for privacy, measuring privacy can be computationally intractable, etc.

 Quantifying Privacy: Theoretical Notions